Chav3zzz/Tat/README.md

 # Tatted.
 Built in one week sprint.
 More changes to come.
 Find Tattoo Artists in your area.
-Search [here.](https://dry-sierra-70053.herokuapp.com/ "Title") (Currently working on google maps displaying profiles on Heroku.)
+Search [here.](https://dry-sierra-70053.herokuapp.com/ "Title") (Currently working on google maps displaying artist profiles on Heroku.)

 # Technologies
 - Ruby on Rails